Charles Taylor (Liberian politician): Presidency

 After the official end of the civil war in 1996, Taylor ran for president in the 1997 general election.
 He campaigned on the notorious slogan "He killed my ma, he killed my pa, but I will vote for him."

 The elections were overseen by the United Nations' peacekeeping mission, United Nations Observer Mission in Liberia, along with a contingent from the Economic Community of West African States.
 Taylor won the election in a landslide, garnering 75 percent of the vote.
 Although the election was generally regarded as free and fair by international observers, Taylor had a significant advantage from the outset.
-During the civil war, he had seized virtually all of the country's radio stations and used his control over the Liberian airwaves to spread propaganda and bolster his image.
+During the civil war, he seized virtually all of the country's radio stations and used his control over the Liberian airwaves to spread propaganda and bolster his image.
 Additionally, there was widespread fear in the country that Taylor would resume the war if he lost.

 During his time in office, Taylor cut the size of the Armed Forces of Liberia, dismissing 2,400–2,600 former personnel, many of whom were ethnic Krahn brought in by former President Doe to give advantage to his people.
 In 1998, Taylor attempted to murder one of his political opponents, the former warlord Roosevelt Johnson, causing clashes in Monrovia, during and after which hundreds of Krahn were massacred and hundreds more fled Liberia.
 This event was one of the factors that led to the outbreak of the Second Liberian Civil War.

 In 2003, members of the Krahn tribe founded a rebel group, the Movement for Democracy in Liberia (MODEL), opposing Taylor.
 The group disbanded as part of the peace agreement at the end of the second civil war.
-In its place, Taylor installed the Anti-Terrorist Unit, the Special Operations Division of the Liberian National Police (LNP), which he used as his own private army.
+In its place, Taylor installed the Anti-Terrorist Unit, the Special Operations Division of the Liberian National Police (LNP), which he used as his private army.

 During his presidency, Taylor was alleged to have been involved directly in the Sierra Leone Civil War.
 He was accused of aiding the rebel Revolutionary United Front (RUF) through weapon sales in exchange for blood diamonds.
 Due to a UN embargo against arms sales to Liberia at the time, these weapons were largely purchased on the black market through arms smugglers such as Viktor Bout.
 Taylor was charged with aiding and abetting RUF atrocities against civilians, which left many thousands dead or mutilated, with unknown numbers of people abducted and tortured.
 He was also accused of assisting the RUF in the recruitment of child soldiers.
 In addition to aiding the RUF in these acts, Taylor reportedly personally directed RUF operations in Sierra Leone.

 Taylor obtained spiritual and other advice from the evangelist Kilari Anand Paul.
 As president, he was known for his flamboyant style.
 Upon being charged by the UN of being a gunrunner and diamond smuggler during his presidency, Taylor appeared in all-white robes and begged God for forgiveness, while denying the charges.
 He was reported to have said that "Jesus Christ was accused of being a murderer in his time."